DocNITE/nix-config/README.md

 ## With Dotfiles

-You can use `flake-rebuild` and `flake-update`, instead call scripts from folders.
+You can use `flake-rebuild` and `flake-update`, instead of call scripts from folders.